 Be careful when parsing deleted or deleted-overwritten files; also areas of unused disk space.
 These may contain corrupt data, which can cause the script to crash and/or cause EnCase to hang due to excessive memory usage.
 If this happens you will need to re-run the script without processing the problematic areas.
 The console output can help you to determine these either in EnCase or, if the program crashes, using the console log-files in %USERPROFILE\Documents\EnCase\Logs.

-The examiner can choose to have the script specifically identify pictures whose Exif GPS coordinates are located within a specified distance (in kilometers) from a designated point.
-Any occurrence of an Exif picture will be bookmarked and checked to see if the data that follows contains GPS information.
+Subject to additional filtering (see below), any occurrence of an Exif picture will be bookmarked and checked to see if the data that follows contains GPS information.
 The script will bookmark an Exif picture into one of three bookmark folders depending on (a) whether it contains any GPS coordinates and (b) whether those coordinates fall within the geographical range specified by the examiner.
 If no range is specified then every Exif picture with GPS coordinates will be placed in the 'In Range' bookmark folder.

 It's important to remember that the GPS information embedded within an Exif image will only be as good as the accuracy of the GPS fix at the time the picture was taken.

 An additional data bookmark will be created in order to store the Exif metadata that's been parsed for each picture.
 This data can be filtered so that only Exif tags with a given name or ID will be included.
 In most cases the name will have the same value as the ID but there are two exceptions to this.